-Bus – Megabus offers buses to and from major midwestern cities at cheaper prices than Greyhound.
-Buses arrive and depart near Union Statoin on Canal St and tickets must be purchased in advanced online.
-Greyhound offers bus journeys nation wide, with its main station near the CTA blue line Clinton stop.
+Bus – Megabus offers buses to and from major Midwestern cities at cheaper prices than Greyhound.
+Buses arrive and depart near Union Station on Canal St and tickets must be purchased in advance online.
+Greyhound offers bus journeys nationwide, with its main station near the CTA blue line Clinton stop.

 Train – Amtrak connects Chicago to Milwaukee, St Louis and Detroit, with one daily train running to NYC and San Francisco.

 Drive – Many either start or end their route 66 drive from Chicago, with car rentals available from O’Hara Airport.
 It is advised you arrange car rentals in advance to avoid queuing or disappointed.